By IndraStra Global Editorial Team 2014 Chumar Incident was just a teaser, The future incursions in this particular region wil...

 The 2014

-stand-off in Chumar-Demchok area in Ladakh region appears to have been resolved
+stand-off in the Chumar-Demchok area in the Ladakh region has been resolved

 without loss of face on either side.

 intruded into the territory controlled and claimed by India.
-Both the incidents
+Both incidents

 troops was on full display.